Table of Contents

 - 7 Are There Other Solutions Besides Water I Can Soak My Dentures In?

 Even though dentures help and allow you to eat, speak, and smile properly when they are inside your mouth, they require very different care compared to your natural teeth.

-Dentures are false teeth that help and allow you to eat, speak and smile properly when they are inside your mouth.
-However, they require very different care than your natural teeth.
 Although dentures are essentially fake teeth, constructed from manmade materials, they need to be taken care of in different ways to natural teeth.
-This includes storing your dentures when not in use.
+This includes how you store dentures when not in use.

 An important consideration is how the dentures are stored when you are not wearing them.
 It is not advised to sleep with your false teeth in because your gums, tongue and jaw require a break.
 When you leave dentures in for extended periods of time you risk developing oral health issues.

 Regardless of whether or not you have started wearing your first set of dentures, or have been a false teeth wearer for years, the same guidelines apply.
 When you take proper care of your dental appliance it will last a long time.

 Let’s take a look at common questions about denture care.